Chuck Taylor (wrestler): Career threatening injury; coaching role (2023–present)

 Taylor would go down with an ankle injury in October, which kept him out of action for several months, but would still make periodic appearances.
 In March 2024, Trent and Orange Cassidy entered a tournament to crown new AEW tag team champions.
 After falling short in the semi-finals, Trent attacked Cassidy, leaving Taylor (who had accompanied them to the ring) stunned.
 Taylor and Trent wrestled in a Parking Lot Brawl, where Trent won.
 After the match, reports surfaced that Taylor would be forced to retire due to osteonecrosis caused by the prior ankle injury.
 On Renee Paquette's Closeup show on the AEW YouTube channel, Taylor addressed the rumors stating that he's hopeful to get another surgery done on his ankle after the summer in order to get cleared and revealed that he already begun working as a coach backstage in AEW while recovering.

-Other media

-In 2022, Taylor along with Kris Statlander and Orange Cassidy appeared in the third season of Netflix's Floor is Lava.